AdamDHines/LENS/README.md

 _For more details on deployment to the Speck2fDevKit, please visit the [LENS documentation](https://lens-vpr.readthedocs.io/en/latest/sp_overview.html)._

 ## Dataset
-For all data relating to our manuscript, please see [./lens/data](./lens/data) for details.
+For all data relating to our manuscript, we have a dedicated permanent repository at https://zenodo.org/records/15392412, as well as including all data in this repository, which can found in the [./lens/data](./lens/data) folder.

 We acknowledge the Brisbane-Event-VPR dataset from https://zenodo.org/records/4302805.

 ## License and citation
 This repository is licensed under the permissive [MIT License](./LICENSE).
 If you use our code, please cite our [ paper]():